Alzymologist/Kampela/docs/development/security/kampela_questions.md

 Keyboard for entering all secrets must be Kampela's own one, secrets must not be transferred in any way.
 Non-secret information could be entered on the phone and transferred to Kampela through NFC.

+## Decision 11.
+How to personalize Kampela?

+Stickers, watermarks, user drawings.
+This should be encouraged to make swap less possible.

+Also, Kampela may be transparent (casing made from transparent or semi-transparent plastic) so that user can see that the device is not tampered with.

 # Proposed design draft.

 Kampela stores secret protected by pin.